SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageTour.rst

 	The tour below is the whitepaper's Guided Tour.
 It has yet to be adapted / rewritten / replaced for use in the book, but in the absence of a new Tour, it's a good starting point for now.

-In addition to the primary goals like safety and performance, Swift was also designed with consistency and clarity in mind.
-Wherever possible, the syntax follows the natural language order of expressing something.
-A variable declaration reads as *"declare a variable called X of type Y with initial value Z"*.

 A tour of the Swift language
 ============================